Maastricht Science Programme: History

 The Maastricht Science Programme was founded in 2010 and received its first students in the 2011–12 academic year.
-The MSP is the second liberal arts and sciences programme in Maastricht alongside its sister programme, University College Maastricht (UCM).
+The MSP is the second liberal arts and sciences program in Maastricht, alongside its sister programme, University College Maastricht (UCM).
 Like UCM, the Maastricht Science Programme is part of the Faculty of Science and Engineering of Maastricht University.

 Academics

 Courses at the Maastricht Science Programme are taught fully in English.
 After graduating from the MSP, students obtain a Bachelor of Science degree (BSc).

 Classes are small and structured using Problem-Based Learning (PBL).
 Students also participate in undergraduate research.

 Curriculum structure

 At the Maastricht Science Programme (MSP), students construct their curriculum by choosing courses in the fields of: